 On harder surfaces, however, I found them to be very unforgiving.
 This is bad news for those of us that combine a stretch of road running to get to the trails.

-The heavily structured mid and outsole distinctly lacks ground feel.
+The heavily structured mid and outsole distinctly lacks a ground feel.
 Consequently, a misstep can cause the ankle to roll.
-In a more flexible shoe, I would have been able to correct this, instead of the stiff heel collar of the Cloudventure jams into the malleoli or achilles.
+In a more flexible shoe, I would have been able to correct this, instead of the stiff heel collar of the Cloudventure jams into the malleoli or Achilles.

-Obviously, On-Running aren’t going to dispense with the USP of their novel mid and outsole but if anything the modifications made to improve durability render the Cloud Tec more hindrance than a help.
+Obviously, On-Running isn’t going to dispense with the USP of their novel mid and outsole but if anything the modifications made to improve durability render the Cloud Tec more hindrance than a help.

 You’re left wondering whether this shoe would perform better with a traditional mid and outsole, why reinvent the wheel?
 All this engineering will set you back £150 which puts the Cloudventure firmly at the top end of the market.

 I tested the On Running Cloudventure Waterproof over 50+ miles in the Snowdonia National Park including some night running on the wonderful trails shown above.